Accessibility Appendix 1: Third-party accessibility statements

 What we’re doing to improve accessibility

 The University is working with Confex, the platform supplier, as it remediates its platform to address the non-compliances.
-Confex has assured us all issues will be addressed in 2024.
+Confex has assured us all issues will be addressed as soon as possible.

 Anyone unable to submit a proposal within the platform can email the IMC team via imc@leeds.ac.uk for a Paper Proposal Word document.
 This mirrors the fields in the web platform.
 The IMC team will populate the information into the platform once the form is emailed back to them, and will ensure all the appropriate information is submitted, querying anything that doesn’t seem right.